-Weinstein accuser's agent testifies in New York rape trial
+Harvey Weinstein will not testify at his New York rape trial, defense rests case

+The defense rested its case shortly after this exchange, setting the stage for closing arguments to begin on Thursday.

-NEW YORK (Reuters) - A former agent of accuser Jessica Mann took the stand in Harvey Weinstein’s rape trial on Tuesday, testifying that Mann showed no signs of distress on the morning she claims she was sexually assaulted by the Hollywood producer.
+Earlier on Tuesday, a former agent of accuser Jessica Mann took the stand, testifying that Mann showed no signs of distress on the morning she says she was sexually assaulted by Weinstein.

-Weinstein, 67, has pleaded not guilty to raping Mann and to sexually assaulting former production assistant Mimi Haleyi.
+Weinstein, 67, has pleaded not guilty to raping Mann, a onetime aspiring actress, and to sexually assaulting former production assistant Mimi Haleyi.

-Mann accused Weinstein of raping her in a Manhattan hotel in 2013.
+Mann accused Weinstein of raping her in a Manhattan hotel one morning in March 2013.
 She previously testified that the rape occurred in the course of an “extremely degrading” relationship with Weinstein that lasted for years.

-Thomas Richards, a former friend and agent of Mann, a onetime aspiring actress, testified that he had breakfast with Mann and Weinstein immediately after the alleged rape.
-He said the dynamic between Mann and Weinstein appeared “friendly.”
+Thomas Richards, a former friend and agent of Mann testified that he had breakfast with Mann and Weinstein the same day.
+Richards told jurors that the dynamic between Mann and Weinstein appeared “friendly.”

 Richards testified under a subpoena from the defense.
 Asked by Weinstein’s lawyer Damon Cheronis whether he was testifying to help Weinstein, Richards answered, “Not at all.”